-Jesus came for sinners
+His Son came for sinners

 It may be well known that Jesus came to save us from our sins and ultimately from eternal separation from God, but to grasp his love in this, we have to remember who he is.
-Jesus was with God at the beginning and has always existed.
+Jesus was with God (Father) at the beginning and has always existed.
 In heaven, he was covered in glory and honor.
-His name and position was as God himself, the angels worshiped him as they worship God.
+His name and position was as God himself, the angels worshiped him.
 Nevertheless, he chose to move out of that glory and come to give his life for sinners (John 10:18).
 He lowered himself to the level of man and entered a world that would let him experience suffering for the first time.
 Remember he did not have to do it, but he wanted to because he loved us that much.

 He embraces sinners

-He would have died for you alone
+Jesus would have died for you alone

 Have you ever wondered if Jesus would still have died if there were only a handful of people on earth?
 Well the answer is YES and further more if it had been only you, he still would have hung on the cross.
 In Matthew 18:12, Jesus tells a parable of a man who has a hundred sheep and loses one.
 The man will leave all the ninety nine and go in search of the one.
 In this case we are the sheep and Jesus is our Shepherd.
 This clearly shows us that the one is as valuable as the many as far as God is concerned.

 God’s Mercy is endless